GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Never forget a friend.
-Especially if he owes you.
+> 🥠 You have rice in your teeth.

 ### Our Tech Stack